 The evolution of ERP Systems – how the past will impact the future

 ERP systems, though not known by that description at the time, were first developed in the 1960s as a means of controlling inventory and other basic manufacturing processes.
 By the 1970s, these systems had evolved to become Material Requirement Planning (MRP) systems for scheduling production processes.
 Fast forward to the 1990s and Gartner became the first to call these, significantly more elaborate systems, ERPs (Enterprise Resource Planning) systems.
-As a precursor to the modern ERP systems we know today, these systems had moved from controlling the shop-floor to managing back office functions, including accounting and human resources.
+As a precursor to the modern ERP systems we know today, these systems had moved from controlling the shop-floor to managing back-office functions, including accounting and human resources.

 Looking ahead, most agree that ERP development will happen in the cloud, making information more accessible, more affordable and ultimately more useful to more people.
 So, as ERP cloud moves in, what other ERP developments are likely to follow?

 While the cloud may be the new home of ERP systems, the front door will be mobile devices.
 Users of all levels in an organisation, managers, shop floor workers, warehouse staff and sales teams will access enterprise data via their mobile devices anywhere and anytime.
 This more extensive use of mobile will be due to the fact that employees are already using their devices extensively and are likely to always carry it with them.
 Mobility will translate to greater speed and efficiency with no one needing to first ‘get back to the office’ before they can respond to a request.
-The imminent release of 5G technology supports this need for greater speed with expectation being that 5G could be up to 200 times faster than 4G LTE.
+The imminent release of 5G technology supports this need for greater speed with the expectation being that 5G could be up to 200 times faster than 4G LTE.
 In addition, the growth in remote working teams, part-time and contract staff will require that ERP software be available, accessible and operational on-the-go.

-The strength of an ERP system has always rested in the system being greater than the sum of its parts.
+The strength of an ERP system has always rested in the system is being greater than the sum of its parts.
 The proliferation of Apps and SaaS products have meant that customer expectations have shifted from faith in a single solution to a combination of fit-for-purpose point solutions.
 Changing lanes between single solutions and clustered options seems to be a natural rhythm in organisational development, leaning one way or the other based on internal and external pressures and challenges.
 However, the implementation of point solutions will continue to challenge unitary ERP systems due to their perceived lower cost, lower risk and ability to show business benefits in a shorter timeframe.
-Accordingly, ERP systems will have to ensure that it can adequately address the challenge by clusters of point solutions not just other ERP systems.
+Accordingly, ERP systems will have to ensure that it can adequately address the challenge by clusters of point solutions, not just other ERP systems.
 The biggest challenge ERPs will face in the onslaught of independent applications is integration.
 Figuring out how to expertly integrate a constant stream of data from multiple sources and still present it in a coherent ERP system will win the game.

 ERP System Evolution’s biggest challenge